top of page

 Toileting is part of “Practical Life” — the foundation of Montessori learning.
 By learning to use the toilet, children also practice:

-• Responsibility for their environment and body
+• Responsibility: Taking charge of their environment and body.

 These skills extend beyond toileting and support later academic readiness.
+They are essential for developing a well-rounded individual.

 Health and Community Benefits

 • Health: Early toilet use reduces diaper rash and lowers the risk of prolonged sitting in soiled diapers.
+This is crucial for maintaining a child’s comfort and health.

 Following Readiness, Not Pressure